 "Sometimes, less is more," Singer said.
 "It's far better to do three things very well versus 10 things not so well."

-Tied in with building the vision for your business is also putting together a mission statement.
-The mission is the "why" you're doing what you do.
+An additional, imperative aspect of your business plan is the mission statement, which is the "why" you're doing what you do.

-She added that from the mission statement, it is an easy transition to develop your "value proposition" statement that defines what makes you unique in the marketplace and how you intend to differentiate and position your business.
+Once you've completed the mission statement, said Bacon-DeFrece, it's an easy transition to develop your value proposition statement that defines what makes you unique in the marketplace and how you intend to differentiate and position your business.

-Alex Muller, senior vice president and chief product officer of GPShopper at Synchrony Financial said a good financial model should include many of the details you would put in your formal business plan – for example, hiring, pricing, sales, cost of acquisition, expenses and growth.
-As with a business plan, your model should be revisited and updated as the realities of your business start to unfold.
+Alex Muller, senior vice president and chief product officer of GPShopper at Synchrony, said a good financial model includes many of the details you put in your formal business plan – for example, hiring, pricing, sales, cost of acquisition, expenses and growth.
+Like a business plan, your model should be revisited and updated as the realities of your business unfold.

-Identifying a target market can be a tricky obstacle to get through.
-To help narrow down your market, Grant Leboff, CEO of Sticky Marketing Club, says to answer the question, "Why am I uniquely placed to solve the problem?"
+Identifying a target market can be a tricky obstacle.
+To narrow down your market, Grant Leboff, CEO of Sticky Marketing Club, advised answering the question, "Why am I uniquely placed to solve the problem?"

-"If you are unable to answer the question, you either have the wrong target market of the wrong offering," Leboff wrote in a blog post.
-"In this case, more work will need to be done before you start targeting your potential customers."
+"If you are unable to answer the question, you either have the wrong target market or the wrong offering," Leboff wrote in a blog post.
+"More work will need to be done before you start targeting your potential customers."

 If what you offer isn't the most attractive to the type of client you want, you may need to change your offering or define your target market differently, Leboff added.

-Entrepreneurs should go out and talk to industry experts, potential customers in their target market and other entrepreneurs to determine their business' viability, said Kara Bubb, principal consultant at Kara Bubb Product Consulting.
+Entrepreneurs should talk to industry experts, potential customers in their target market and other entrepreneurs to determine their business's viability, said Kara Bubb, principal consultant at Kara Bubb Product Consulting.

-"Talk to some real potential future clients [and experts], and ask for some honest feedback," Bubb told Business News Daily.
+"Talk to some real potential future clients [and experts], and ask for some honest feedback," Bubb said.
 "What do they think about your business idea?
-Who, specifically, are you targeting with your business?
+Who, specifically, are you targeting?
 How big is the market?
 Will your market buy what you are selling?
-Who is your competition?"
+Who is your competition?

-Simply writing a business plan will not make your organization successful, but it does give you a road map to get there.
+Simply writing a business plan will not make your company successful, but it gives you a road map to get there.
 The forethought put into the plan identifies the milestones by which you can mark your progress.